Lancekc83/Eynzo/README.md

 Before you proceed by  installing this software, you accept all responsibility and liability for anything that might occur while you use it.
 I and other contributors to this fork are not liable.
 Use at your own risk.

 ******************************************************************************************************************************************************************
 This  Testing-OnRails-089-OP_Edit-LQR as the name implies, has an op_edit buit in.

 You can toggle LQR True from False.

 I use op_edit for this purpose ONLY.
-Some of the params may not work. camera offset params does not work for sure. with this LQR FORK
+Some of the params may not work.

+Camera Offset option does not work.

+with this LQR FORK

 -LQR ON (need to toggle True)

 -Steer Ratio 19.33 ( Bypassed SR Learner )

+-Right Hugging when in Lanefull Mode

+To go back to stock camera offset

+sed -i '/CAMERA_OFFSET/s/-0.53/0.06/' /data/openpilot/selfdrive/controls/lib/lane_planner.py && reboot

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To run op_edit.py
+To run op_edit.py  do this.

 chmod 755 op_edit.py